2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 ### Part 6 - Final section

-As with all Plan ₿ Network training courses, in the final section, you'll find a final exam to test your knowledge of Bitcoin nodes.
+As with all Plan ₿ Network courses, in the final section, you'll find a final exam to test your knowledge of Bitcoin nodes.

 So, are you ready to turn on your first Bitcoin node?
 Set a course for sovereignty!